Raashid-Shaikh/ManuLifeProject/README.md

 # ManuLifeProject
-UI / UX tests on ManuLife Website
+UI / UX tests on ManuLife Website<br />

 Test 1:
 Navigate to the landing page check the buttons.